- Listing products on Amazon is free, however, as soon as sales are made, the platform takes a percentage of the sale

 - If you opt for an individual selling plan on Amazon, you should expect to pay $0.99 for each item you sell and variable closing fees that range between $0.45 and $1.35, including shipping fees

-- Easyship helps reduce shipping costs with up to 91% off discounted shipping rates for 250+ couriers
+- Easyship helps reduce shipping costs with up to 91% off discounted shipping rates for 550+ courier solutions

 Amazon is one of the world’s leading eCommerce platforms – but selling on the massive online marketplace comes at a price: Amazon seller fees.

 The cost to sell on Amazon can be greatly impacted by the platform’s seller fees, so online merchants need to know how to cut costs in order to maximize their profit.
-To that end, here’s a closer look at how to cut costs when selling on Amazon!
+To that end, here’s a closer look at how to reduce Amazon shipping costs.

 Table of Contents

 Listing products on Amazon is free.
 However, as soon as sales are made, the platform takes a percentage of the sale.
 The cost to sell on Amazon is based on three factors:

 - Shipping fees